StanfordBPSM/Madini/README.md

 ## How does it work

 The algorithms uses linear optimization to solve for the best mineral combination.
 Slack variables are used to account for unknown minerals in the rock.
 Note that the estimation are mass proportions (not volumetric proportions).
+For questions, contact Mustafa.Geoscientist@outlook.com

 ## Referencing
 Please reference the two referneces below: